 Keeping these guidelines in mind when planning your bathroom layout will ensure you have a safe, healthy and enjoyable experience.
 It’s up to you how decorative your fixtures are and how many options and accessories you add to make your bathroom the experience you desire.

 Although not discussed with as much excitement as other parts of your remodel, toilets can have a big impact on your new bathroom.
-Many homes are looking for ways to install more toilets, especially with the influx of multi-generational households.
-At Floor to Ceiling in Winter Garden, Florida, we can show you the differences between our many varieties and styles of toilets.
+At Floor to Ceiling in Winter Garden, we can show you the differences between our many varieties and styles of toilets.
 Our modern toilets can often save you money by using less water.
-We use high-quality brands such as Danze, St. Thomas Creations, and Toto.
-Whether your toilet is part of an extensive remodel or you simply want to get a more eco-friendly model for your Orlando, Florida home, we have toilets for every style and budget.
+Today's high-quality brands can often save you money by conserving water.

 When you’re looking for a quick getaway from the hubbub of your busy life, look no further than your bathroom!
 Today’s bathrooms can be designed and re-worked to provide much-needed respite for your busy life.
 With a wonderful new bathtub from Floor to Ceiling, you can relax in your own private spa and reenter the world feeling refreshed and relaxed.
-Whether you’re looking for a deep soaker bathtub or a tub for bathing your energetic children, the experts at our Winter Garden, Florida location can help you decide what will be best for your family.
-With the help of our design team, our expansive showroom can help you envision what one of our bathtubs will look like in your Orlando, Florida home.
-Stop by our store today for more information about our Aquatic Whirlpools and Neptune bathtubs.
+Whether you’re looking for a deep soaker bathtub or a tub for bathing your energetic children, the experts at our Winter Garden location can help you decide what will be best for your family.
+With the help of our design team, our expansive showroom can help you envision what one of our bathtubs will look like.
+Stop by our store today for more information about our Hydro Systems, Aquatic Baths and Neptune bathtubs.